awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-using.md

    + If you added message variables to an existing template and you want to save your changes as a new version of the template, choose **Save as new version**\.
    + If you added message variables to an existing template and you want to save your changes as an update to the most recent version of the template, choose **Update version**\.
 This option is available only if you opened the most recent version of the template in step 3\.

-You can now use the template to send personalized recommendations in messages that you send from campaigns and journeys\.
+You can now use the template to include personalized recommendations in messages that you send from campaigns and journeys\.

-Note that you can't use recommendations in messages that you send to a limited audience as direct or test messages\.
+Note that you can't include recommendations in messages that you send to a limited audience as direct or test messages\.
 Although you can use templates in these messages more generally, Amazon Pinpoint can't correlate recommendations from a model with recipients of a direct or test message\.
-To test the appearance and formatting of a template that uses recommendations, specify a default value for each message variable that uses a recommended attribute, and then send a test message that uses the template\.
+To test the appearance and formatting of a template that uses recommendations, specify a default value for each message variable that refers to a recommended attribute, and then send a test message that uses the template\.

 ## Removing Recommendations from Messages<a name="ml-models-using-remove-variables"></a>

 To remove personalized recommendations from messages, update the message template that the messages use\.
-When you update the template, you can remove all or only some message variables for recommendations\.
+When you update the template, remove all or only some message variables for recommendations\.

 If you remove recommendations from a template, Amazon Pinpoint doesn't necessarily apply the changes to messages that use the template and haven't been sent yet, such as campaign messages that are scheduled to be sent at a later time\.
 This depends on the version of the template that you remove recommendations from and how you configured the messages that use the template\.
 For more information, see [Managing Versions of Message Templates](message-templates-versioning.md)\.